 Personal Injury & Civil Disputes (Motor Vehicle Accidents, Small Claims Cases, Interpersonal Disputes)

-It depends...
-Wiling parties can settle a simple case in less than 2 hours.
+It depends… Wiling parties can settle a simple case in less than 2 hours.
 But a complex case with multiple unprepared parties can take days and never come to an agreement.
-Once I hear more about your case, we will have an individual pre-mediation session.
-I will make sure I properly understand the case and that all parties are well prepared.
+Once I hear more about your case, we will have an individual pre-mediation call.
+I will make sure I properly understand the case and that all parties are well-prepared.
 After the pre-mediation sessions, we'll agree on our first mediation date and the number of hours reserved for it.

 Our rates are clearly explained here